Mizuno Wave Ultima 7 Review Facts

 •U4iCX midsole: lightweight and more responsive

-•Removable in sock liner
+•Removable sock liner

 We are able to vouch for the Wave

 Ultima 7’s intelligence.
 It addresses the many complexities of running through the use of various technological features that don’t just talk the talk but walk the walk.
-Runners will appreciate each and everyone of these features to ensure a smooth and enjoyable ride — one that is painless, supportive, and comfortable.
+Runners will appreciate each and every one of these features to ensure a smooth and enjoyable ride — one that is painless, supportive, and comfortable.

 While it is true that there are some strong limitations in the construction of the shoe, specifically the weight, bulkiness, and overall large profile of the shoe.
 However, the use of Wave technology works to mitigate some of these weaknesses.
 In fact, user reviews have not mentioned much, if anything at all in the added weight and thickness of the shoe being a burden.

-n terms of a support/stability shoe, it can usually be a given that it’s going to be larger profile.
+n terms of a support/stability shoe, it can usually be a given that it’s going to be a larger profile.
 But it wouldn’t hurt for Mizuno to try and trim off some of the fat, sort of speak, in order to make future versions lighter and more compact while retaining some of the same features of earlier versions.